fruit trees

 Jeromine cv

-Early, improvement in color and flavor of delicious group, semi standard variety.
+Early, improved color and flavor of the delicious group, semi-standard variety.

 red group